rickh57/ESP32-CYD-Apps/README.md

 #### Pictures

-The pictures were copied from the [TFT_eSPI examples](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Generic/ESP32_SDcard_jpeg/Data).
+The pictures in this repo were copied from the [TFT_eSPI examples](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Generic/ESP32_SDcard_jpeg/Data).
 The sample program will display all of the jpeg pictures in `/Documents/Pictures`.
 However, the display size is only 320x240 pixels so the pictures will likely be trimmed.

 The jpeg display logic is based on [ESP32_SDcard_jpeg](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Generic/ESP32_SDcard_jpeg).